These days, we know Facebook as a powerful social channel to connect brands to their clients.

-Optimizing it for search is similar to how you would optimize any other category: the emphasis is on engagement and the inclusion of relevant keywords.
+Optimizing an app for search is similar to how you would optimize any other category: the emphasis is on engagement and the inclusion of relevant keywords.

 Remember, people might not be searching for your app specifically.
-For example, recipes.
-If your app falls into that category, that’s a word you want to include in your title and a short description.
+Let’s say if your app offers recipes, you’ll want to include that keyword in your title and a short description.

-This is another time to collect reviews and promote like crazy.
+Like physical businesses, you’ll also want to collect reviews for your app and invite users to share with their friends.
 The more monthly users your app has, the higher it will appear in search results.

 Facebook Events have been around for a while, but they don’t just have to live on your Page.